 Today, Pat is an author, a business coach and a frequent speaker at conferences.
 Of all that, he’s most likely known as the trailblazer for setting the passive income trend online.
 On his website, named after that very keyphrase, you can see his monthly earnings along with case studies to show what works and what doesn’t.

 At this point, I was certain that online marketing is the way to generate more income if you know how to do it properly.
-I look deeper at the quadrant again to see what type of idea best fit the “B” and the “I”.
+I look deeper at the quadrant again to see what type of idea best fits the “B” and the “I”.

 Popular Online Passive Income Ideas

 I know that real estate is a good investment.
 It’s an asset that appreciates over time and a good location can add more value.
-Despite my limited knowledge about property flipping, I do know that we need to pay a high rent whenever we travel to strategic locations.
+Despite my limited knowledge about property flipping, I do know that we need to pay high rent whenever we travel to strategic locations.

 Well, my only problem is that I don’t own a property (yet) so as much as I like the concept, I would have to give this idea a pass.